Layout

 Innovation Best Practices: Creating Better Innovations Faster

 Our clients often ask us how they can become more innovative.
 Some seem to believe that innovation just appears as if by magic.
 Many believe that there is no innovation process, even though there have been significant breakthroughs in this field of study.
-Some companies benefit from recent best practices that help improve innovation efforts, but many don’t know about them because they are still hidden within academia.
+Some companies benefit from some recent best practices that help improve innovation efforts but many companies don’t know about them because they are still hidden within academia.
 The three practices we have identified consist of a research-verified, end-to-end series of steps that yield the best ideas.
-You can apply this three-step method to small problems in as little as a day or scale it to solve the largest challenges spanning several months or more.
+You can apply this three-step method to small problems in as little as a day, or scale it to solve the largest challenges, spanning several months or more.

 Benefits: